mattconsto/keyboard/README.md

 ## Bug fixes

 * All diacritics moved to AltGr, meaning you can now use ` in source games to open the console.

+## Bugs

+* Problem with Breve/Inverted Breve and Alphanumeric Circles, both removed until I can fix the problem.